abrookins/andrewbrookins.com/_posts/2019-04-08-clipboard-sync-with-unix-tools.md

 ## How Should it Work?

-Ideally, when you copy text into the iOS clipboard, you should be able to paste it from that clipboard onto the remote machine, and when you copy something into the remote machine's clipboard, you should be able to paste it from that clipboard into iOS.
+Ideally, when you copy text into the iOS clipboard, you should be able to paste it onto the remote machine, and when you copy something into the remote machine's clipboard, you should be able to paste it into an iOS app.

-It is easy enough to select text within an SSH app and copy to the iOS system clipboard, then paste that text into another app.
-Copying t but how do you copy large amounts of text from inside a text editor like Vim, copy command output with a command-line tool like `xsel`, or copy from the scrollback buffer within a  `tmux` session?
+You can already select text with your finger in an SSH app and copy to the iOS system clipboard, as long as all the text you want to copy is visible on the screen.
+But how do you copy large amounts of text from inside a text editor like Vim, copy command output via pipes, or copy from the scrollback buffer within a  `tmux` session?

-In all of these cases -- not only using when your finger -- you should be able to copy text on the remote server into the iOS system clipboard and then paste it into any iOS app.
-That's the dream.
+In all of these cases -- not only using when your finger -- you should be able to copy text on the remote server and then paste it into any iOS app.
+That's the dream, anyway.

 ## When the Remote Machine is Running Linux

 If the remote computer's operating system is Linux, the typical approach on macOS, Windows, or Linux is to run an X server locally and SSH to the remote machine with X forwarding turned on.
 You can then either run a graphical terminal like gnome-terminal over X, or use `xsel` from the command line (e.g., `cat file.txt | xsel --clipboard`) to copy to the clipboard, letting the X server synchronize the clipboard.

-However, no SSH apps that I'm aware of on iOS support X forwarding -- certainly not to the extent that they synchronize the clipboard.
-An [X Server app exists](https://itunes.apple.com/us/app/id1440418587#?platform=ipad), but it didn't even support pasting from the iOS system clipboard, let alone synchronizing the X clipboard to the iOS system clipboard.
+However, no iOS app that I'm aware of supports X forwarding over SSH.
+An [X Server app exists](https://itunes.apple.com/us/app/id1440418587#?platform=ipad), but it didn't even support pasting from the iOS system clipboard, let alone synchronizing the X clipboard and the iOS system clipboard.

 So, X forwarding is out.
 However, we'd like to access the clipboard.
-How far can we get using just Unix/Linux command line tools and an SSH app on iOS like [Blink Shell](https://www.blink.sh)?
+How far can we get using just UNIX/Linux command line tools and an SSH app on iOS like [Blink Shell](https://www.blink.sh)?

 ### With a Running X Windows Session